stellarwp/kadence-blocks/readme.txt

 == Changelog ==

 = 3.3.1 =
-Release Date: October 7th 2024
+Release Date: October 4th 2024
+* Fix: Issue with adding items to tabs block in the editor.
 * Fix: Issue with scroll bars showing on mega menus incorrectly.

 = 3.3.0 =